regularcoder/regularcoder/reading.md

 > Or: *He was the handsomest of his kind, with fine, dark eyes and a pelt the colour of wet slate.
 He looked up into the tree and addressed the gentleman in a language that sounded like the chatter of water of stones and the sighing of wind amonst bare branches and the crackle of fire consuming dead leaves.*
 >
 > That sentence is poetic enough to remind of one of Mary Oliver's beautiful fox poems.
+16. The Pillars of Hercules by Paul Theroux (3.5/5)